Have you ever wondered where to start for being a successful data analyst? Here is an article that shows everything about data analysis.

 Now you have all you need to calculate the P-value.
 The cell G8 will contain the formula for it.
 That is:

 =TDIST (t statistics, degree of freedom, tails)

 =TDIST (G6, G7, 2)

 The result will be 0,026768.
 This is the p-value for the data set.

 1.2.
 T-Test Formula

-The second way of determining the p-value with excel formulas is using the T-test formula.
-A little bit similar to the example before this one but shorter.
-You will use one formula instead of five different formulas.
+The second way of determining the p-value with Excel formulas is using the T-test formula.
+It is a little bit similar to the previous example but shorter.

 Now type T-Test to the cell E8.
 You are going to write the T-test formula to the blank cell next to it.
 That is:

 =T.Test (C4:C13, E4:E13, 1, 1)

 And this formula will give you the p-value directly.